Under Secretary of State for Economic Growth, Energy, and the Environment

-The under secretary for economic growth, energy, and the environment is an undersecretary position within the United States Department of State.
+The under secretary of state for economic affairs is an undersecretary position within the United States Department of State.
 The under secretary for economic growth, energy, and the environment serves as senior economic advisor at the State Department and advises the secretary of state on international economic policy and is often referred to as the senior economic diplomat of the United States.
 The under secretary also leads the work of the department on trade, agriculture, aviation, and bilateral trade relations with America's economic partners.

-The position is called the “E” within the government.
+The position is called “E” within the State Department.
 Responsibilities include international trade and investment policy; international finance, development, and debt policy; economic sanctions and combating terrorist financing; international energy security policy and energy law; international telecommunications and transportation policies; support for U.S. businesses, and economic policy analysis, public diplomacy and private sector outreach.
-The E also serves as the Privacy Shield ombudsperson.
+E also serves as the Privacy Shield ombudsperson.